top of page

 With very skilled, inspired and dedicated volunteers ACPC focused on engaging the community in areas where conflict, disharmony and concern were emerging.
 Simultaneously, attention was given to providing community education in some of the fundamentals of communication and community building.

 On November 16, 2015 ACPC became a 501(c)(3) organization known as Culture of Peace Commissions dba Ashland Culture of Peace Commission.
-On May 16, 2017 we guided the Ashland City Council to join the Internation Cities of Peace and proclaim Ashland a City of Peace.
+On May 16, 2017 we guided the Ashland City Council to join the International Cities of Peace and proclaim Ashland a City of Peace.
 A community celebration with a ribbon tying ceremony took place on July 28, 2017 with ACPC, The Ashland Chamber of Commerce and the City Council participating.

 In September 2017, following our second successful "Eleven Days for Peace," we looked for a cohesive way to proceed.
 We found it in UN documents related to the Declaration and Programme of Action on a Culture of Peace, October 6, 1999 (A/RES/53/243).
 We are using the Eight Action Areas outlined in that resolution which is the result of years of work by expert multicultural, multinational contributors.
-Our Strategic Plan for 2018-2021 is our first attempt at implementing the Eight Action Areas in a deliberate, thoughtful way.

 The Ashland Culture of Peace Commission is a local-global initiative.
 It grew organically with the strength of years of experience behind it.
-As we act locally and think globally we seek to challenge and shift our individual and community attitudes and beliefs from a Culture of War to a Culture of Peace.
-We believe this will lead to a shift in mindset and behaviors which lead to systemic change.ACPC peace-building leadership was also demonstrated with the installing of the World Peace Flame on the Southern Oregon University campus on September 21, 2018 and will be demonstrating further by organizing the Global Peace Conference in 2019.
+As we act locally and think globally we seek to challenge and shift our individual and community attitudes and beliefs to focus on a Culture of Peace.
+We believe this will lead to a shift in mindset and behaviors which lead to systemic change.
+ACPC peace-building leadership was also demonstrated with the installing of the World Peace Flame on the Southern Oregon University campus on September 21, 2018 and was demonstrated further by organizing the Global Peace Conference.

 bottom of page